 “The research I've seen points to negative cardiovascular and neurologic effects, namely anxiety and insomnia, in children who consume caffeine.
 These days, the issue is not coffee itself, but rather the cloyingly sweet ‘energy drinks’ commonly consumed by tweens and teenagers.
 In many cases, energy drinks are marketed to teenagers.
 The other problem right now is that ‘coffee’ has become synonymous with 20-ounce coffee-ish concoctions largely made up of syrups, whipped cream, and caramel sauce.
 In the case of many teenagers, coffee is a vessel for empty calories in the form of added sugar.
 As far as drinking ‘real’ coffee on a daily basis — espresso, cappuccinos, and lattes — I think it's prudent to wait until the age of 18.”

 The effects of excessive caffeine include hyperactivity, mood swings, and anxiety.

 “There’s not necessarily a black and white answer for what age is appropriate to introduce coffee.
 The main downfall is that coffee has caffeine, a stimulant, which can make it an addictive substance.
 Most would likely agree that an addiction to anything is not ideal, especially in childhood.
 Yet this can happen if coffee is consumed excessively, regardless of age.
 The effects of excessive caffeine include hyperactivity, insomnia, poor appetite regulation, mood swings, and anxiety.
 Tolerance to caffeine widely varies from person to person.
 Most recommendations for adults are to keep caffeine to 200 to 300 mg per day to avoid experiencing negative side effects.
 And for developing children, it may be wise to stick to half of this amount to be safe.”

-drinks contain similar amounts of caffeine.
+Soda and energy drinks contain similar amounts of caffeine.

 – Alex Caspero, MA, RD